Living in Penrith

 Property market analysis

-The median property price in Penrith currently stands at £239k, placing it in the entry-level segment of the North West market.
-This is 15% below the North West average of £280k.
-Over the past twelve months, prices in Penrith have been on an upward trend, with a year-on-year change of +2.4%.
+The median property price in Penrith currently stands at £189k, placing it in the entry-level segment of the North West market.
+This is 35% below the North West average of £289k.
+Over the past twelve months, prices in Penrith have been declining, with a year-on-year change of -13.3%.

-For context, the most affordable areas in North West have median prices around £133k, while the most expensive areas reach £430k.
-Penrith sits in the middle of this range.
+For context, the most affordable areas in North West have median prices around £130k, while the most expensive areas reach £680k.
+Penrith sits towards the more affordable end of this range.

 What types of property are available?
 At this price level, buyers can access a range of property types including flats, terraced houses, and some semi-detached homes.
 This makes the area attractive to both first-time buyers and young families.